Shopping Links

 Geneon's DVDs boast of anamorphic widescreen video, Dolby 5.1 audio in both English and Japanese, and by way of extras textless openings and endings plus conceptual art.

-Content Guide
+Parental Guide

-This is essentially a mob story.
-So expect plenty of violence; 16-up.
+This is essentially a mob story, so expect plenty of violence; 16-up.

-Violence: 3 - Grave/Brandon is an assassin, and a damn good one.
-Blood everywhere but not much more gore.
+Violence: 3 - Grave/Brandon is an assassin, and a damn good one; blood everywhere but not much more gore.

 Nudity: 1 - A few swimsuits here and there.